-For tax purposes, individuals are either "employees" or "self-employed".
+For tax purposes, individuals are either 'employees' or 'self-employed'.
 There is no third category of worker (or anything else).
-A worker will either be an employee or self-employed for tax purposes.
-Confusingly, the tax position may be different from the employment law position.
-The tests are similar, but the fact an individual has been found to have one status for tax law does not mean they will have the same status for employment law purposes.
-For example, the individual may be "selfemployed" for tax purposes but an "employee" (or more likely a "worker") for employment law purposes.
+A worker will be an employee or self-employed for tax purposes.
+The tax position may be different from the employment law position, for example, the individual may be 'self-employed' for tax purposes but an 'employee' (or more likely a 'worker') for employment law purposes.
 HMRC will look at the facts of the particular relationship to decide which category the individual falls into.